-(2) No magnetic force acts on a moving change when it is moving either parallel (or) Antiparallel to the field direction.
+(2) No magnetic force acts on a moving change when it is moving either parallel (or) antiparallel to the field direction.

-(3) The magnetic force acting on the moving change is maximum, when the change is moving
+(3) The magnetic force acting on the moving change is maximum,

 No work is done by the magnetic force on a moving charge because

-As a result, there is no change in K.E of a change.
-There is no change in speed but the direction of motion may change.
+As a result, there is no change in K.E. of a change.
+There is no change in speed, but the direction of motion may change.

 Magnetic Force on Currents

 Note: I is taken out of the integral because the currents which we are considering are study currents.
-A conductor PQ is carrying a current ‘I’ & is present in a magnetic field.

 If it is a closed current-carrying conductor, carrying a steady current

-Magnetic Field Of A Straight Line Current
+Magnetic Field of a Straight Line Current

-A straight current-carrying conductor is carrying a current I as shown in the figure.
-By using, Biot-Savart’s law we are now finding the magnetic field at a point p, which is at a distance ‘r’ from the wire
+A straight current-carrying conductor is carrying a current I, as shown in the figure.
+By using Biot-Savart’s law, we are now finding the magnetic field at a point p, which is at a distance ‘r’ from the wire.

-The direction of the magnetic dipole moment depends on the sense of the current in the loop is in the anti-clockwise direction, then ‘m’ is directed ⊥ar to the plane outwards.
+The direction of the magnetic dipole moment depends on the sense that the current in the loop is in the anti-clockwise direction, then ‘m’ is directed ⊥ar to the plane outwards.
 If the current is in a clockwise direction, then the magnetic moment is directed ⊥ar to the plane inwards.

 Magnetic Field Variation on the Axial Distance

-Magnetic Field Of A Solenoid
+Magnetic Field of a Solenoid

-The M.F on the axis due to each turn carrying a current I is
+The M.F. on the axis due to each turn carrying a current I is

-The no of turns are n d z and the current I in the above formula can be replaced by ndzi of the M.F due to this current is dB=2(a2+z2)3/2μondzia2
+The number of turns is n d z, and the current I in the above formula can be replaced by ndzi of the M.F. due to this current.

-Case I: For a long solenoid at any point O inside the solenoid the M.F can be calculated as follows.
+Case I: For a long solenoid at any point O inside the solenoid, the M.F. can be calculated as follows:

 Case II: If the point P is at one end of the long solenoid.